-To withdraw your consent, you will need to delete the app.
-Your random IDs already transmitted to the server system will consequently be deleted from the app memory and can no longer be assigned.
-If you wish to activate the warning feature again, you will need to reinstall the app and grant your consent again.
-Once registered in the app, a test result cannot be used again to warn others.
+After you have transmitted your random IDs, you can only withdraw your consent by deleting the app.
+Your random IDs already transmitted to the server system will consequently be deleted from the app memory and can no longer be assigned to you personally or your smartphone.
+If you wish to activate the warning feature again, you will need to reinstall the app and give your consent again.
+Once a test result has been assigned to your app and transmitted in order to warn others, it cannot be used again to warn others.

-Once your random IDs and transmission risk values have been transmitted, the RKI has no way of deleting them from the positive lists distributed by the server system or from users' smartphones.
-If you also wish to delete your exposure data stored in the COVID-19 Exposure Notification System, you may be able to manually delete it in your smartphone's system settings.
+Once your random IDs and transmission risk values have been transmitted, the RKI has no way of deleting them from the positive lists distributed by the server system or from users'

+smartphones.
+If you also wish to delete your exposure data stored in your smartphone's COVID-19 exposure notification system, you may be able to manually delete it in your smartphone's system settings.
 Please also note the information in Section 5 b.